Andrew C. Mergen

 Rosa Hayes

-Rosa Hayes is a Clinical Fellow in the Emmett Environmental Law & Policy Clinic.
+Rosa Hayes is a Clinic Senior Fellow in the Emmett Environmental Law & Policy Clinic.
 Prior to joining the Clinic, she served as a law clerk for Judge Kermit V. Lipez of the U.S. Court of Appeals for the First Circuit and Chief Judge Geoffrey W. Crawford of the U.S. District Court for the District of Vermont.
 She graduated from Yale Law School in 2020, where she was a member of the Peter Gruber Rule of Law Clinic, the Yale Environmental Law Association, the Yale Urban Law & Policy Society, and the Yale Law Journal.
 Before law school, Rosa received a B.A. in economics from Wesleyan University and an M.A. in economics from Yale, and worked for the Federal Reserve Bank of New York.

 Jacqueline Calahong